 4. Travel through the Salar de Uyuni in Bolivia Over 10,000 km2 in size, Salar de Uyuni is the world’s most extensive salt flats.
 Marvel at a white horizon that transforms into the clearest night sky after the sun sets.
 Play with scale and perspective to take some of the most original pictures by creating optical illusions.
 And, for the ultimate experience, stay in Uyuni’s salt hotels an accommodation entirely made out of salt.

-5. Visit Peru’s Northern Kingdoms While many visitors go to Peru for the famous Machu Picchu ruins, the country also harbors remarkable pre-Inca civilizations.
+5. Visit Peru’s Northern Kingdoms While many visitors go to Peru for the famous Machu Picchu ruins, the country also harbours remarkable pre-Inca civilisations.
 If you’re considering a return to enchanting Peru, why not explore the Moche Route or Chachapoyas region?
 There, you’ll encounter impressive ancient ruins and witness the breathtaking beauty of Peru’s northern kingdoms; undoubtedly a unique destination in South America.

 Looking for unique destinations for your trip to South America?
 Check out some of our most recommended off-the-beaten track favourites!